ItalyStrap/platform-requirements-check/README.md

 # Minimum requirements for WordPress Themes or Plugins
-Check the minimum requirements for your WordPress theme or plugin
+Check the minimum requirements for your WordPress theme or plugin (Beta Version)

 ## Installation
 To install simply require the package in the `composer.json` file like